Freshdesk acquires data integration startup Pipemonk

 BMW, Intel and Mobileye will put 40 self-driving test cars on roads in 2017

-Freskdesk announced today that it has acquired Banglaore-based startup Pipemonk for an undisclosed amount.
+Freshdesk announced today that it has acquired Banglaore-based startup Pipemonk for an undisclosed amount.
 Pipemonk helps companies move data between cloud platforms, which should come in handy for Freshdesk and its partners.

 Pipemonk offers customers the ability to move data easily between cloud applications such as CRM, eCommerce, marketing and help desk services.
 The latter is particularly important to Freshdesk, whose primary products include customer service and help desk offerings.